Peace lilies are one of my favorite houseplants as they are one of the few that flower for months on end!

 Many variables can affect how often to water your peace lily but how much water you should use remains the same.

-Water your peace lily with a generous soak so that excess water trickles out the base of the pot.
+You need to water your peace lily with a generous soak so that excess water trickles out the base of the pot.

 This ensures that the water has infiltrated the soil and reached the roots of your peace lily and that the soil is evenly moist.